 Archive - selected parts of previous year's newsletters from this month

 Today is New Year's Eve, part of that no-mans-land between Christmas and New Years Day where you're not entirely certain what day of the week or date it is.
 In fact yesterday I woke up convinced that it was today until I found out that it clearly wasn't.
-I haven't been so pleased since the time I was about 14 and woke up one Saturday morning and started getting ready for school before my Mum told me what day it was.
+I haven't been so pleased since the time I was about 14 and woke up one Saturday morning and started getting ready for school before my Mum informed me I didn't need to.
 So I had an extra free day and have spent much of it in the garden as it's mild if grey and dreary.

 I hope you had a good Christmas and New Year celebration.
 There seems to be a movement every year of naysayers who try to stop people celebrating Christmas properly, or at least make them feel bad about it.
-Well if they want to give each other token gifts and sing carols while covered in sack-cloth and ashes with the occasional beating from a switch made of birch twigs (organically grown and gathered in a sustainable manner from old growth forest of course) then that's up to them and it's fine by me.
+Well if they want to give each other token gifts and sing carols while covered in sack-cloth and ashes with the occasional beating from a switch made of birch twigs (organically grown and gathered in a sustainable manner from old growth forest) then that's up to them and it's fine by me.
 Just as long as they don't parade their holier than thou attitude in front of me and expect me to join in.
 Have you ever had a gift from one of these people? probably not, Was it worth having if you did? almost definitely not.
-If they're young, they're probably poor and so are marginally excused (but I bet they get their parents to unsustainably do all sorts of stuff for them) and if they're not so young, they'll live in a house that's far bigger than they need and readily burn up the air miles to go on eco-friendly holidays (no such thing, apart from camping in the back garden).
+If they're young, they're probably poor and so are marginally excused (but I bet they get their parents to unsustainably do all sorts of stuff for them) and if they're not so young, they'll live in a house that's far bigger than they need and readily burn up the air miles to go on eco-friendly holidays (no such thing, unless you walk there and camp).